 Who is eligible?

-Any student accepted to Landmark College will be eligible to declare the B.A. in Liberal Studies major/degree.
-This is no different from our current policy that accepts students to the College, and then has them work with advisors and others to select studies and programs of interest and best fit in terms of strengths, graduation timeline elements and competencies.
+Any student accepted to Landmark College is eligible to declare an intention to pursue the B.A. degree.
+The student will then work with advisors and others to select studies and programs of interest in terms of strengths, graduation timeline elements, and competencies.

-I'm a current Landmark College student.
-When do I formally declare the B.A. in Liberal Studies as my major?
+When do I formally declare the B.A. degree?

-Before the registration period of your second semester (about midway into the semester) you will have a formal discussion with your advisor.
-If, at this point, you are in good academic standing (GPA of at least 2.0), and if you have accumulated at least nine (9) Landmark College credits, you will be encouraged to meet with the B.A. program coordinator or others in Academic Affairs in order to declare.
+Before the registration period of your second semester (about midway into the semester), you will have a formal discussion with your advisor.
+If, at this point, you are in good academic standing (GPA of at least 2.0), and if you have accumulated at least nine Landmark College credits (with grades of C or better), you will be encouraged to meet with the B.A. program coordinator or others in Academic Affairs in order to declare.

-What does it mean to declare a B.A. major?
+What does it mean to declare a B.A. degree in Liberal Studies?

 Declaring means that you intend to pursue the B.A. in Liberal Studies degree over the course of your time at Landmark College.
 Successful declaration means that we believe that you can successfully pursue the B.A. in a reasonable timeframe.
-It also means that you can focus your registration plans on taking the courses that you will need to complete the B.A., and organizing a plan of when and how to take them during the course of your remaining 3 years.
+You can then focus on taking the courses needed to complete the B.A. and organize a plan for when and how to take them.

-What if I don’t have nine (9) Landmark College credits mid-way through my second semester?
+What if I don’t have nine successful Landmark College credits midway through my second semester?

-Nine credits demonstrates how you manage the liberal arts curriculum, the level of challenge and expectations for engagement.
+Successful completion of nine credits in three disciplines demonstrates your ability to manage the liberal studies curriculum.
 If you have a rough semester starting out, or if you come up short in credits by the midpoint of your second semester, we will provide assistance toward pursuing the B.A. degree option on a case-by-case basis.

 What if I don’t have a 2.0 GPA?

-Can I declare the B.A. in Liberal Studies major based on credits I earned at another college?
+Can I declare the B.A. in Liberal Studies based on credits I earned at another college?

-No: you'll be set on a path to declare a major once you demonstrate satisfactory completion of nine (9) Landmark College course credits.
+We will assess your transfer credits and apply them, as appropriate, towards your B.A. degree.
+If you are able to transfer in 33 or more credits from another college, you may declare your intent to pursue the B.A. upon matriculation.
+Otherwise, you'll be set on a path to declare a degree once you demonstrate satisfactory completion of nine Landmark College course credits.
 This could occur as soon as the end of your first semester with us.
-However, we will assess your transfer credits and apply them, as appropriate, towards your B.A.

 How should I arrange this meeting with my advisor and the B.A. coordinator?

 Speak with your advisor about when to schedule this meeting.
 The two of you can arrange it based on your schedule and credit accumulation.
-However, if you forget to do this, or are unsure of when to initiate the discussion, your advisor will work with you to schedule the appointment at the appropriate time as a part of your regular advising syllabus.
-Look for it!
-And if you have concerns or questions about the B.A., ask your advisor or anyone in Academic Affairs.
+However, if you forget to do this, or if you are unsure of when to initiate the discussion, your advisor will bring this up at the appropriate time.
+If you have concerns or questions about the B.A., ask your advisor or anyone in Academic Affairs.

-What if I change my mind, or it is determined that I will not progress in the B.A. major?
+What if I change my mind, or it is determined that I will not progress in the B.A. program?

-As the first couple of years of the B.A.
-Liberal Studies program resemble our A.A.
-Liberal Arts and General Studies programs, as well as our Business A.A. track, you will be positioned to switch to one of these A.A. programs as desired or as needed.
+As the first couple of years of the B.A. in Liberal Studies resemble our associate degree programs, you will be positioned to switch to one of these programs as desired or needed.